The time has finally come to begin planning for snow season, and this means pulling out the plows.

 If the terminal or plug is broken or loose, replace it, but if it appears to be working, use a small wire brush to clean off the corrosion.
 Once that’s taken care of, add dielectric grease to all terminals before you plug them back in.
 Dielectric grease prevents salt, water and dirt from gathering and causing corrosion.

 Choosing the right products is also instrumental when it comes to taking care of snow care equipment.
-Typically, there are three main products that are used to control corrosion: Cathodic protection (CP), oil products and wax and tar products.
+According to Greg Lawrie, president of Pro Fleet Care Franchising, there are three main products that are used to control corrosion: Cathodic protection (CP), oil products and wax and tar products.

 CP helps reduce the corrosion rate of a metallic structure by reducing the potential of corrosion by bringing the metal closer to an immune state.
-CP is also commonly used on metal structures, pipelines and water vessels.
+Lawrie adds that CP is also commonly used on metal structures, pipelines and water vessels.

-Oil products have been used on this type of machinery for years, as it penetrates hard-to-reach areas while neutralizing the harmful effects of rust.
-To get the best results from using oils, machines should be oiled yearly or as required.
+As oil products penetrate hard-to-reach areas, they neutralize the harmful effects of rust.
+To get the best results from using oils, Lawrie says machines should be oiled yearly or as required.

-Wax and tar products were very popular in the rust control industry back in the mid-1980s, as they were said to give excellent coverage that could withstand the elements.
-These products, unfortunately, are not known to penetrate hard-to-reach areas of the vehicles.
+Wax and tar products, according to Lawrie, are not known to penetrate hard-to-reach areas of the vehicles.
 They also have a tendency to dry out and crack, which in turn will allow moisture and salt to become trapped and accelerate corrosion.
 If these types of products are used, it’s imperative to make sure the machine is dry; if these products are allowed to sit on water, they will accelerate corrosion.

 Plows should be stored in dry, cool places, and it’s important to ensure that it’s covered.
 Be sure not to tighten the cover too much, as tight covers encourage condensation collection and can end up damaging the plow.